This year has been a bumper year for novels so there’s plenty of choice.

 ‘The Silent Patient’ by Alex Michaelides, published by Orion: £12.99, Foyles

 Louise Candlish won the crime and thriller book of the year for Our House and her latest novel is equally gripping.
-Lowland Way in south London is a suburban paradise, with friendly neighbours, convivial chat and children playing in the street on Play Out Sundays.
+Lowland Way in south London is a suburban paradise, with friendly neighbours, convivial chat and children playing in the street.
 Everything seems perfect till Darren and Jodie move in and cause havoc and upset with their loud music, multiple cars and disruptive building work.
 A clever, pacy novel that will keep you guessing right until the end.

 Former bookseller Joseph Knox is an exciting new name in crime fiction.
 The Sleepwalker is the third of his series about Aidan Watts, a flawed Manchester detective with a complex family background.
 As the novel opens, Waits is on duty in an abandoned hospital ward, sitting with a dying murderer and hoping he’ll reveal the location of his final victim before he dies.
 Dark, gritty and compelling, this will have you turning the pages until the early hours of the morning.

 ‘No Way Out’ by Cara Hunter, published by Penguin: £6.32, Wordery

 From Brideshead Revisited to the Inspector Morse books, Oxford is the setting for some remarkable novels.
 Cara Hunter is the latest novelist to set her books in the city – to striking effect.
 No Way Out is her third novel about detective inspector Adam Fawley and it’s a cracking read.
 It’s the Christmas holidays and two children have just been pulled from the wreckage of their home in upmarket north Oxford.
 The toddler is dead and his elder brother is fighting for his life – but why were they left alone?
 Switch off your phone and settle down on the sofa.
 You won’t be able to put this book down until you’ve found out what happened – and who’s responsible.